Cardinal-Cryptography/aleph-node/fork-off/README.md

 cargo +nightly build --release
 ```

-Create a chainspec for the fork, it will serve as a basis with known, sudo account, known set of validators and session keys etc:
+Create a chainspec for the fork, it will serve as a basis with a known sudo account, known set of validators, known session keys etc:

 ```bash
 aleph-node bootstrap-chain --raw --base-path /data --chain-id a0fnet1 --account-ids <id1,id2,...>  --sudo-account-id <sudo_id> > chainspec.json
 ```

-Alternatively, if you have a chainspec in a human-redable format, you can convert it into the "raw" format using the `convert-chainspec-to-raw` command:
+Alternatively, if you have a chainspec in a human-readable format, you can convert it into the "raw" format using the `convert-chainspec-to-raw` command:

 ```bash
 aleph-node convert-chainspec-to-raw --chain docker/data/chainspec.json